FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models: FIRM Algorithm for LLM Alignment

-At the start of a round \(t\), the server broadcasts the current global LoRA parameters \(\theta_t\).
-Each client then performs a local training phase of \(K\) steps.
-In each local step \(k\), the client: \begin{enumerate} \item Samples a batch of prompts of fixed size \(B\) from its local dataset and generates responses using its current local policy \(\pi_{\theta_{t,k}^c}\).
+In this section, we present \textbf{FIRM} (\textbf{F}ederated \textbf{I}n-client \textbf{R}egularized \textbf{M}ulti-objective alignment), a framework designed to make multi-objective LLM alignment scalable, private, and communication-efficient.
+FIRM fundamentally re-architects the alignment process by enforcing conflict resolution at the edge (client-side) rather than the center.
+We build upon the standard Federated Averaging (FedAvg) protocol, where $C$ clients collaborate to fine-tune a global policy $\pi_\theta$.

-\item Obtains an \(M\)-dimensional reward vector for each generated response from the reward models. \item Computes \(M\) separate stochastic policy gradients \(\{g_t^{j,c}\}_{j=1}^M\) using PPO, one for each objective. \item Solves a regularized MGDA problem locally to find a consensus update direction.
-This involves finding weights \(\lambda_t^{*,c}\) that solve:
+The algorithm proceeds in communication rounds $t = 1, \dots, T$.
+At the start of each round, the server broadcasts the global parameters $\theta_t$ to all clients.
+Each client $c$ initializes its local model $\theta^c_{t,0} \leftarrow \theta_t$ and performs $K$ local update steps.
+In a given step $k$, the client samples a batch of prompts $B$, generates responses, and evaluates them against $M$ distinct reward models (e.g., Helpfulness and Harmlessness).
+Standard multi-objective approaches would require transmitting $M$ separate gradients to the server to resolve conflicts. \textsc{FIRM} eliminates this bottleneck.
+The client first computes the $M$ independent stochastic policy gradients $\{ g_{t}^{j,c} \}_{j=1}^M$ using Proximal Policy Optimization (PPO) \citep{schulman2017proximal}.
+Then, rather than sending these conflicting gradients to the server, the client immediately resolves them into a single consensus direction $g_t^c$ by solving a local \emph{Regularized MGDA} subproblem:

-where \(\Delta_M\) is the probability simplex and \(\beta > 0\) is a regularization hyperparameter. \item Combines the gradients \(g_t^c \leftarrow \sum_{j=1}^M \lambda_t^{j,c} g_t^{j,c}\) and updates its local LoRA parameters with learning rate \(\alpha > 0\): \(\theta_{t,k+1}^c \leftarrow \theta_{t,k}^c - \alpha g_t^c\). \end{enumerate} After \(K\) local steps, each client sends its final LoRA parameters \(\theta_{t+1}^c\) to the server, which aggregates them using FedAvg to produce the next global model \(\theta_{t+1}\).
+where $\Delta_M$ denotes the probability simplex and $\beta > 0$ is a regularization hyperparameter.
+The client updates its local adapters using the weighted direction \( g_t^c = \sum_{j=1}^M \lambda_t^{*,j,c} g_t^{j,c}. \) After $K$ local steps, the clients transmit only their final parameters to the server for aggregation via FedAvg, maintaining a communication cost of $\mathcal{O}(C d)$.
 The stability and efficiency of this process rely on how clients solve the local MGDA problem.
-We next describe two design choices at the core of FIRM: a \textbf{regularized MGDA} formulation that resolves disagreement drift, and a \textbf{preference-encoded extension} that enables user-guided trade-offs.
+Next, we discuss the role of this regularized formulation in the overall framework.

 \paragraph{2) Regularized MGDA:} We now explain why both terms \(\mathcal{T}_1\) and \(\mathcal{T}_2\) are needed in Eq.~\eqref{eq:mgda}.
 The first term, \(\mathcal{T}_1\), corresponds to the MGDA \citep{desideri2012multiple}.
 MGDA seeks a convex combination of objective gradients that defines a common descent direction.
 In a federated setup, however, using only \(\mathcal{T}_1\) is not sufficient.
 Without \(\mathcal{T}_2\), client updates can drift apart.
 To see this, consider rewriting Eq.~\eqref{eq:mgda} as